Lifting morning fog, birches, classic landscape

 Distorted photo images

 I come from a different background; therefore, I simply didn’t have photos and couldn’t take them either.
 That worked out as an advantage eventually.
-If you look online at photo images, you cannot help, but notice how distorted they are.
+If you look at photo images online, you cannot help, but notice how distorted they are.
 That most likely comes from the frequent use of phone cameras and the way perspective, as well as colors are automatically adjusted.
 What we get, is a profoundly wrong reference which is no good for drawing or painting.
-If you pay attention to shadows or reflection, solid structures and their dimensions, or for that matter, comparative size of separate parts and their proportion, the absence of correct linear perspective is very notable.
+If you pay attention to shadows or reflection, solid structures and their dimensions, or comparative size of separate parts and their proportion, the absence of correct linear perspective is very notable.
 If the reflection or shadows stretch for miles, it simply looks wrong.
 It will be even less acceptable in a painting.
 The same applies to buildings and street views.

 Live art classes